RubyaAfrin/Handwritten-Digits-Classification-from-MNIST-Dataset-using-Neural-Network/README.md

 ## Inroduction

 ### What is Handwritten Digit Classification?
 Handwritten digit Classification is the problem where machines recognize and classify human handwritten digits.
-The task is take images of a digit as an input and classify the digit correctly in the image.
+The task is to take images of a digit as an input and classify the digit correctly in the image as an output.

 ### MNIST dataset
 * MNIST is a collection of handwritten digits images ranging from the number 0 to 9.